KnightMareWolff/IQTExample/README.md

 ![IQT Logo - Insane Queue & Task](http://insaneframework.com/wp-content/uploads/2025/08/Ex01.png)

-# Welcome to the Blueprint example of how to use the IQT Unreal Plugin.
+# Welcome to the Blueprint example of the IQT Unreal Plugin.

 ## This example was created using the Unreal Engine Third Person template and contains code created only in the following Blueprints: